 \subsection{Scalar-tensor theories}

 STTs of gravity are theories in which additional scalar degrees of freedom are coupled to the metric tensor.
-While there can be multiple scalar fields in an STT and, generally, the kinetic structure of such models can be rather intricate (see Horndeski \cite{Horndeski:1974wa} and beyond Horndeski theories \cite{Gleyzes:2014dya}), we restrict our discussion to cases with only a single conformally coupled scalar field $\phi$ that has a canonical kinetic term in the so-called Einstein frame, which is one of the two conformal frames prevalently used to formulate STTs in \cite{Fujii:2003pa}.
+While there can be multiple scalar fields in an STT and, generally, the kinetic structure of such models can be rather intricate (see Horndeski \cite{Horndeski:1974wa} and beyond Horndeski theories \cite{Gleyzes:2014dya}), we restrict our discussion to cases with only a single conformally coupled scalar field $\phi$ that has a canonical kinetic term in the so-called Einstein frame, which is one of the two conformal frames prevalently used to formulate STTs \cite{Fujii:2003pa}.
 Note that the equivalence of conformal frames is still an open question; see, for example, Ref.~\cite{Azri:2018gsz}.
+In principle, we could also consider STTs with more complicated kinetic structures, but we expect that such theories would lead to more intricate equivalence relations, whose discussion is beyond the scope of the present article.
 In the Einstein frame, a STT can be described by the action

 where $M_P$ is the Planck mass, $R$ is the Ricci scalar and $V(\phi)$ describes self-interactions of the scalar field $\phi$.
 Note that, unless indicated otherwise, we do not consider the coupling of matter to the theory in this work.